La Jolla Institute for Immunology team receives $18 million consortium grant

 Grant from National Institutes of Health for dengue and tuberculosis research

-LA JOLLA, CA – The La Jolla Institute for Allergy and Immunology (LJI) is pleased to announce that an international team led by LJI investigator Alessandro Sette, Ph.D., is one of four recipients of a Human Immune Profiling Consortium (HIPC) grant in 2015.
+LA JOLLA, CA – The La Jolla Institute for Immunology (LJI) is pleased to announce that an international team led by LJI investigator Alessandro Sette, Ph.D., is one of four recipients of a Human Immune Profiling Consortium (HIPC) grant in 2015.
 With this prestigious grant, the LJI team will characterize the immune response to dengue virus (DENV) and Mycobacterium tuberculosis (TB), both of which represent major global health challenges.

 “Advances in technology and data analysis have given us sophisticated tools to study the activity of the human immune system across diverse populations in unprecedented depth,” said Mitchell Kronenberg, Ph.D., President and Chief Scientific Officer.
 “The HIPC grant award is a testament to the caliber of our scientists and validates our sustained efforts to facilitate vaccine development.
 But most importantly, it provides us with the opportunity to unleash the full force of our collective scientific expertise and technological capabilities to trace what are the elements that make up an effective immune response.”

 The HIPC award presented to LJI will support both research and the collection, shipping, and processing of thousands of samples from a network of clinical sites around the world (Sri Lanka, Nicaragua, Peru, and Sweden).
 Employing samples from such a geographically and ethnically diverse populations will ensure that conclusions drawn from this research are broadly applicable.